 Located in the historic Roosevelt Hotel, Domenica has a delicious menu of rustic Italian fare, perfect for a restaurant whose name means “Sunday” in Italian.
 They’re known for their vast menu of pizzas, antipasti like octopus carpaccio and lamb Bolognese, entrees such as rabbit, oxtail, blue crab and pork ragu and desserts like banana zuppa inflese (banana cake), dark chocolate semifreddo, chocolate hazelnut pudding and, of course, gelato.

 Besh Steak (8 Canal St)

-Besh Steak is a sleek, modern take on a traditional steakhouse, located in Harrah’s New Orleans casino, perfect for high-rollers looking to spend their winnings on a winning bite to eat.
+Besh Steak is a sleek, modern take on a traditional steakhouse, located in Harrah’s casino, perfect for high-rollers looking to spend their winnings on a winning bite to eat.
 Their extensive steak menu includes perfectly cooked ribeyes, New York strips, prime rib and tenderloins in addition to a huge 38-ounce “Cowboy Steak,” mammoth 48-ounce Midwest Beef Porterhouse and a bacon-wrapped loin of wild boar.

 La Provence (25020 U.S. 190 – Lacombe)

 Finally, La Provence is one of Besh’s restaurants that hits close to home.
 While not actually in New Orleans, it’s located instead in Laplace, closer to Besh’s childhood home.
 The menu is upscale and includes seafood like sheephead, mahi mahi and redfish and other hearty meats like rabbit, rack of lamb, beef tenderloin and duckling.